Le0wl/ada-datastory-website/datastory.md

 ## Introduction
 Journalism is often seen as the 4th pillar of democracy.
 It serves as a watchdog for the government, and keeps the public informed about events happening around the world.
 A century ago journalism was being reported mainly through newspapers, but today it has mostly migrated to the digital world.
 This shift made news more accessible than ever for the public, and signicicantly lowered the barrier to entry for independant journalists.
-In this datastory we dive into YouTube as a news source, analyzing how US new channels report on major geopolitical events and natural disaster using data provided by the [Youniverse](https://github.com/epfl-dlab/YouNiverse) dataset.
+In this datastory we dive into YouTube as a news source, analyzing how US news channels report on major geopolitical events and natural disasters using data provided by the [Youniverse](https://github.com/epfl-dlab/YouNiverse) dataset.

 But why focus on YouTube?
-As the world's larget video-sharing platform and the [second most](https://en.wikipedia.org/wiki/List_of_most-visited_websites) often visited website in the world, YouTube is a major player in daily content with more than **5 billion** hours of video content [uploaded](https://www.madpenguin.org/how-many-youtube-videos-are-uploaded-every-day/) daily.
-Among this sea of content, the channels under category `News & Politics` have the most videos out of all categories, bolstering Youtube as a substantial vessel of information and news.
+As the world's larget video-sharing platform and the [second most](https://en.wikipedia.org/wiki/List_of_most-visited_websites) often visited website in the world, YouTube is a major player in daily content with more than **5 billion** hours of video [uploaded](https://www.madpenguin.org/how-many-youtube-videos-are-uploaded-every-day/) daily.
+Among this sea of content, the channels under category `News & Politics` have the third most videos out of all 15 categories, bolstering the role of Youtube as a substantial vessel of information and news.
 In fact, a 2020 study found that [26%](https://www.pewresearch.org/journalism/2020/09/28/many-americans-get-news-on-youtube-where-news-organizations-and-independent-producers-thrive-side-by-side/) of US adults get their news from YouTube.
-This number has a lot of room to grow with the category getting comparatively few views compared to the amout of uploaded videos.
-With this mind studying YouTube as a news source, how channels report on about specific events and how the public engages with its content, offers valuable insights into how modern media affects the spread of news.
+This number has a lot of room to grow given that the category getting comparatively few views compared to the amout of uploaded videos.
+With this in mind, investigating YouTube as a news source by examining how channels report on different events and how the subsequent public engagement offers valuable insights into how modern media affects the spread of news.
 The findings could help governments, NGOs, and media outlets optimize their use of YouTube during emergencies to maximize outreach and public response.

-TALK ABBOUT TREND
+*** TALK ABBOUT TREND AND POSSIBLE PREDICTION PLOS ***

 <iframe src="assets/plots/intro_pie.html" width="800" height="600" style="border:none;"></iframe>